 - Alerts: Process, file, and network alerts in the context of the events which caused them.

 - Terminal output: Terminal output associated with each process in the session.

 To view Linux session data from your Kubernetes infrastructure, you’ll need to set up the Kubernetes dashboard.

 Session View uses process data collected by the Elastic Defend integration, but this data is not always collected by default.
 To confirm that Session View data is enabled:

 - Go to Manage → Policies, and edit one or more of your Elastic Defend integration policies.

-- To enable terminal output capture, turn on the Capture terminal output toggle.
+- If you want to enable terminal output capture, turn on the Capture terminal output toggle.

 Session View can only display data that was collected by Elastic Defend when Include session data was enabled.
-For more information about the additional fields collected by Elastic Defend when this setting is enabled, refer to the Linux event model RFC.
+When this setting is enabled, Elastic Defend includes additional process context data in captured process, file, and network events.
+For more information about the additional fields collected when this setting is enabled, refer to the Linux event model RFC.